Reference Games as a Testbed for the Alignment of Model Uncertainty and Clarification Requests: Methodology

 \subsection{Models and Data}

-To show that reference games are a suitable testbed for clarification behavior, we test three models on a simple reference game dataset.
-The 7B and 72B version of the Qwen2.5-VL family \citep{Qwen25VL, QwenVL}, as its predecessor, Qwen2-VL, achieved the best performance on this task in \citep{junker-etal-2025-multimodal}, and GPT-5-mini \citep{gpt5-system-card}, as a commercial state-of-the-art model.
+To show that reference games are a suitable testbed for clarification behavior, we test three models on a controlled reference game dataset: the 7B and 72B versions of the Qwen2.5-VL \citep{Qwen25VL, QwenVL}, as its predecessor Qwen2-VL achieved the best performance on this task in \citet{junker-etal-2025-multimodal}, and GPT-5-mini \citep{gpt5-system-card}, as a representative commercial model.

 We use the color-grid reference game dataset \citep{mcdowell-goodman-2019-learning}, which consists of 197 games each with 60 rounds.
-In each round, a speaker sees three 3×3 color grids (one target and two distractors) and describes the target to an addressee.
-The addressee must then identify the target based on this description (see Figure~\ref{fig:grid} for an example).
+In each round, a speaker sees three $3 \times 3$ color grids (one target and two distractors) and describes the target to a listener.
+The listener must then identify the target (see Figure~\ref{fig:grid} for an example).
 The dataset distinguishes three conditions with different levels of difficulty based on the color similarity between the target and the distractors: \emph{far} (easiest), \emph{split} (medium), and \emph{close} (hardest).
 These graded conditions make the task particularly well suited for quantifying how model behavior varies with referential difficulty.
-While the original setup allows multi-turn dialogue where dyads can interact freely, we focus on the initial speaker description only, in order to examine models' clarification behavior before any exchange.
+While the original setup allows multi-turn dialogue where dyads can interact freely, we focus on the initial speaker description only, to examine models' clarification behavior at the first turn.

-While we evaluate the two Qwen2.5-VL models on the complete dataset, we had to limit GPT-5-mini's evaluation to a subset of 500 data points due to resource constraints.
-For the Qwen2.5-VL models we report results both for the ‘subset’ as well as for the ‘full dataset’.
+While we evaluate the two Qwen2.5-VL models on the complete dataset, we limited GPT-5-mini's evaluation to a subset of 500 rounds due to API costs.
+For the Qwen2.5-VL models we report results both for the subset and for the full dataset.